 He seems to forget that for 20 years I was in charge of the whole shebang, making not-as-stellar dinners but performing my culinary duties while kids were convulsing in Excorcist-level tantrums or bashing each other with kitchen spoons or arguing with me about when they’d do their homework.

 To tell you the truth, I feel a bit shunned—as if my experience has added up to nothing in his eyes.
 I feel I’m being mansplained almost every time I approach the stove.
-I never loved cooking the way he does, but I was proud that even when working full-time, I managed to put healthy meals on the table for Andrew and the kids, day in and day out Except for you know, Domino’s nights, and, uh, those hectic times I actually found myself agreeing with Reagan’s assessment all those years ago: ketchup is a vegetable.
+I never loved cooking the way he does, but I was proud that even when working full-time, I managed to put healthy meals on the table for Henry and the kids, day in and day out Except for you know, Domino’s nights, and, uh, those hectic times I actually found myself agreeing with Reagan’s assessment all those years ago: ketchup is a vegetable.

 I feel I’m being mansplained almost every time I approach the stove.